junksamiad/template-sender-engine/lld/secrets-manager/aws-referencing-v1.0.md

 References in DynamoDB follow a consistent path format:

 ```
-{service}/{company_id}/{type}
+{service}/{company_id}/{project_id}/{type}
 ```

-This format makes it easy to organize and manage permissions at different levels of granularity.
+This format makes it easy to organize and manage permissions at different levels of granularity, while ensuring that credentials are properly scoped to specific projects within a company.

 ## Object Structure by Service Type